A*+BFHS: A Hybrid Heuristic Search Algorithm

 \subsection{Comparisons to BFIDA* and FPS}

 A*+BFHS's BFHS phase also uses the iterative deepening concept of BFIDA*, but there are two key differences.
 First, in each iteration, BFIDA* always makes one call to BFHS on the start node, while we call BFHS multiple times, each on a different set of frontier nodes.
-Second, in each iteration, we use a deepest-first node ordering to sort the frontier nodes and run BFHS on the deepest frontier nodes first.
+Second, in each iteration, we order the frontier nodes based on their depth, and run BFHS on the deepest frontier nodes first.

 These differences lead to one drawback and two advantages.
 The drawback is that A*+BFHS may generate more nodes than BFIDA*, as the same state can be regenerated in separate calls to BFHS in the same iteration.